 Celebrate with Zzinga

-Fabian Lindner, the founder at Zzinga, has been one of the people at the forefront for re-popularizing mead and environmental awareness.
+Fabian Lindner, the founder at Zzinga, has been one of the people at the forefront for re-popularizing honey tasting drinks and environmental awareness.
 Fabian dedicated his masters to the study of mead fermentation.
 Today Zzinga sells Bee Hotels that can be used to attract, accommodate, and feed bees anywhere in a garden or city balcony.
 We have a slogan of Honey for the People, Bees for the Flowers.
-Our modernized mead products like honey cider and Zzinga are all made from organic honey.
+Our modernized honey drinks like Zzinga Honey Cider are all made from organic honey.
 When you buy a six-pack of these drinks, you get a bee-friendly pack of seeds for your gardens.
 The BEE conscious BOX also includes a six-pack of Zzinga and a bee-friendly herb pot.
 Cheers to biodiversity!